kannans89/graphql-learning/10.Query/query.md

 # Query

-A GraphQL operation can be either a query (read operation), or a mutation (write operation).
-For both cases, the operation is a simple string that a GraphQL server can parse and respond to with data in a specific format.
+A GraphQL operation can be either a read operation or a write operation.
+A GraphQL query is used to read or fetch values while a mutation is used to write or post values.In either cases, the operation is a simple string that a GraphQL server can parse and respond to with data in a specific format.
 The popular response format that is usually used for mobile and web applications is JSON.

-The syntax of firing a query is `query{ someField }` or it can be simple like `{ someField }`.
-The second syntax will by default take query type as the root.
+The syntax to define a query is-
+`query{ someField }`
+  or
+`{ someField }`

+The query keyword is optional.

 GraphQL queries help to reduce over fetching of data unlike a Restful API .
 Suppose a client application needs only student firstName and lastName only then application can just fire query